 - The proposal must be accompanied by a written endorsement by the Department Chair and the Dean of the College.

-- The proposal will be submitted to CIEGE.
-Please contact the Administrative Director for Education Abroad for assistance with the proposal and scheduling the UCSA review.
+- The proposal will be submitted to Global Education Center.
+Please contact the administrative director for education abroad for assistance with the proposal and scheduling the UCSA review.

 - The initial proposal for creating a new study abroad program should cover the following information.